-Your current situation can be depicted as "Retreat" transforming into "Influence (Wooing)".
+Your current situation can be depicted as "The Power of the Great" transforming into "Abundance (Fullness)".

-In front of you lies "Heaven" which transforms into "Lake".
-That means that strength and creativity are being transformed into joy, pleasure, and attraction.
-Behind you lies "Mountain", representing stillness and obstruction.
+In front of you lies "Thunder", representing movement, initiative, and action.
+Behind you lies "Heaven" which transforms into "Fire".
+That means that strength and creativity are being transformed into brightness and warmth.

 The Situation